rjaneUCF/MultiHazard-Shiny/README.md

 ## 💡 Contact

-If you have questions, please contact the repository maintainers.
+For questions or feedback, please contact the repository maintainers.

 ---